azavea/geowave-geomesa-comparative-analysis/docs/report.md

 #### Querying

-Queries are generated and submitted by the Query Servers in response to requests from clients.
-This arrangement was chosen because it allows for quick experimentation and prototyping of different parameters simply by tweaking requests while also ensuring that results are as reproducible as possible (the query server endpoints are written so as to ensure endpoint immutability).
-The upshot of this is that results generated for this report should be conveniently reproducible and that decisions about which results should be generated, in what order, and how many times are largely in the client’s hands.
+Queries were generated and submitted by the query servers in response to requests from clients.
+This arrangement was chosen because it allowed for quick experimentation and prototyping of different parameters simply by tweaking requests while also ensuring that results were as reproducible as possible.
+Results generated for this report should be conveniently reproducible and decisions about which results should be generated, in what order, and how many times are largely configurable.

-For the "Serial Queries" tests, the specific queries were run one at a time, so that the only load on the GeoWave or GeoMesa system was a single query.
+For a group of queries we will call the "Serial Queries" tests, the specific queries were run one at a time, so that the only load on the GeoWave or GeoMesa system was a single query.
 For the "Multitenancy Stress" tests, a framework was used to produce a number of concurrent connections, so that we could test the multitenancy use case by querying the systems in parallel.

 One feature we did not compare in our performance tests is the use of secondary indexing.
-A comparison of that feature for both GeoMesa and GeoWave can be found in _Appendix A: Details of GeoMesa and GeoWave features_
+A comparison of that feature for both GeoMesa and GeoWave can be found in _Appendix A: Details of GeoMesa and GeoWave features_.

 ### Datasets

-We performed performance tests on three different data sets, which are described below.
+We conducted performance tests on three different data sets, which are described below.

 #### GeoLife